3x071c/lsg-remix/README.md

 $ winget install -e --id MariaDB.Server # Or XAMPP or Laragon, if you prefer
 ```

-Make sure to configure it according to available documentation, making a database connection available at a certain port (commonly `3306`) of your local machine (`localhost`) with a user and password.
+Make sure to configure it according to available documentation/tutorials online, making a database connection available at a certain port (commonly `3306`) of your local machine (`localhost`) with a user and password.
 Store the connection string to your database, as well as an encryption key in `.env`.
 Make sure to keep it **secret**:

 ```console
 # /.env
 CMS_COOKIE_SECRET=<30-50 character random password without quotation (f.e. from https://1password.com/password-generator/)>
 ```

-Seed the database, run routines and generate types:
+Seed the database with example data for local testing, run routines and generate types:

 ```console
 $ npm run new